agama-project/agama/doc/pxe.md

        dracut --verbose --force --no-hostonly --no-hostonly-cmdline --no-hostonly-default-device --no-hostonly-i18n --reproducible iguana-initrd

 4. Copy the system's kernel (`/boot/vmlinuz-VERSION`) and the generated initrd to your TFTP tree.

+### Accessing the serial console

+In case of problems, you should to inspect system messages.
+The best way is to enable the serial console by adding `console=tty0 console=ttyS0,9600` to the `append` line.
+Then, you will be able to connect using `sudo virsh console DOMAIN`.